xon-lang/xon/README.md

 # xon
-xon is an open-source programming language
+The xon is an open-source programming language

 # build